-Therefore, in case of tight oligopolies, it may be consistent with the regulatory goals set out in the provisions of Article 8 of the regulatory framework to impose remedies on all undertakings that may contribute to existing or potential inefficient market outcomes74 to "[ensure] that there is no distortion or restriction of competition in the electronic communications sector [and to encourage] efficient investment in infrastructure"75.
-Imposing the same obligations on all members of the tight oligopoly simply because they are part of a tight oligopoly therefore may be an option to consider.
+Imposing the same obligations on all members of the tight oligopoly simply because they are part of a sub-competitive oligopoly therefore may be an option to consider.
 However, NRAs should carefully look at the market conditions, especially to distinguish among situations where operators can be deemed to be in equivalent circumstances or not.
 NRAs may consider, depending on the actual circumstances they face, to promote remedies which are less burdensome than in actual SMP situations.
 Moreover, lighter remedies may in certain situations be a possible means of encouraging alternative operators to enter the market.

-Tackling entry barriers could therefore be a starting point if high entry barriers lead to inefficient market outcomes in a tight oligopoly.
-One of the aims of regulating tight oligopolies should be to ensure access for new entrants at the retail level based on wholesale level remedies.
+Tackling entry barriers could be a starting point if high entry barriers lead to sub-competitive market outcomes in a tight oligopoly.
+One of the aims of regulating tight oligopolies should therefore be to ensure access for new entrants at the retail level based on wholesale level remedies.
 In this regard, NRAs may consider, for example, imposing an obligation to grant access at reasonable request at the wholesale level.
 Yet, other remedies may still be proportionate depending on the actual circumstances faced by the NRA.